Overwatch 2 Tracer: Abilities, Changes & PlayStyle

 Pulse Pistols ability (Image courtesy: Overwatch 2 official website)

-Pulse Pistols are Tracer’s preferred method of self-defense.
-The weapon has a high firing rate and causes significant damage.
+Pulse Pistols are Tracer’s main weapon, have a high firing rate, and cause quick damage.
 Because of their broad cone of fire and steep damage dropoff, these pistols are only useful for close-quarters combat and cannot compete effectively at longer ranges.

 • Damage: 6 per bullet